Visual Representation Alignment for Multimodal Large Language Models: Additional implementation details

 \section{Additional implementation details}

-\paragraph{Visual foundation models.} We use a diverse set of pretrained VFMs to supervise internal visual representations.
+All experiments in this paper are conducted on four NVIDIA A100 GPUs (40 GB each). \paragraph{Vision foundation models.} We use a diverse set of pretrained VFMs to supervise internal visual representations.
 DINOv2~\citep{oquab2023dinov2}, CLIP~\citep{radford2021clip}, and Depth Anything v2~\citep{yang2024depthanythingv2} (DAv2) are used as patch size 14 models, while RADIO-v2.5~\citep{heinrich2025radiov2} and SAM~\citep{kirillov2023segment} are used as patch size 16 models.
 To match the 576 visual tokens produced by CLIP-ViT-L/14 at 336$\times$336 resolution in LLaVA-1.5~\citep{liu2024improved}, we adopt the same resolution for patch size 14 models and resize inputs to 384$\times$384 for patch size 16 models.
 For SAM, which expects 1024$\times$1024 inputs, we pad the interpolated features to 1024$\times$1024 and crop them to the region corresponding to the original image, following AM-RADIO~\citep{ranzinger2024radio} to avoid quality degradation.

-\paragraph{Loss function and weighting.} The cosine similarity $ \mathrm{sim}(\mathbf{x},\mathbf{y})$, as done in previous works~\citep{hong2021deep,hong2024unifying,hong2022neural,hong2022cost,hong2024pf3plat,hong2024unifying2,cho2021cats,cho2022cats++,an2025cross}, is computed as following $ \mathrm{sim}(\mathbf{x},\mathbf{y}) =\frac{\mathbf{x}^\top \mathbf{y}}{\lVert \mathbf{x}\rVert_2 \lVert \mathbf{y}\rVert_2}$.
+\paragraph{Loss function and weighting.} The cosine similarity $ \mathrm{sim}(\mathbf{x},\mathbf{y})$, as done in previous works, is computed as following $ \mathrm{sim}(\mathbf{x},\mathbf{y}) =\frac{\mathbf{x}^\top \mathbf{y}}{\lVert \mathbf{x}\rVert_2 \lVert \mathbf{y}\rVert_2}$.
 To balance the alignment loss $\mathcal{L}_\mathrm{VRA}$ with the language modeling loss $\mathcal{L}_\mathrm{LM}$, we set $\lambda = 0.5$ by default.

+\paragraph{Benchmark settings.} To demonstrate the effectiveness of \ours, we evaluate it on widely used benchmarks including CV-Bench, MMVP, What’s Up, POPE, MME, and MM-Star.
+We only use the 2D subset of CV-Bench, as 3D tasks are beyond our scope.
+For simplicity, we report overall accuracy on CV-Bench$^\mathrm{2D}$ instead of separately averaging $\mathrm{ADE20K}$ and $\mathrm{COCO}$.
+For MMVP, we follow its standard evaluation protocol using pair accuracy, but for stability, we report the average accuracy over 10 runs.
+For POPE, we evaluate on $\mathrm{COCO}$ following LLaVA and report the average accuracy across the ``random'' and ``popular'' subsets.
+For What’s Up, we report the average accuracy between $\mathrm{COCO_{\text{one}}}$ and $\mathrm{COCO_{\text{two}}}$.
+For MME, we report MME$^\mathrm{EN}$ along with the sum of the perception and cognition categories, and for MM-Star, we follow their standard evaluation protocols.

-\paragraph{Spatial Entropy.} For Figure~4, we compute average spatial entropy over generated text tokens.
+\paragraph{Spatial entropy.} For Figure~\ref{fig:spatial_entropy}, we compute average spatial entropy over generated text tokens.
 We use question–answer pairs from~\citep{zhang2025cross}, which augment GQA~\citep{hudson2019gqa} with diverse categories and constrain answers to a single word or phrase.
 Among these, we focus on the Relation category and report the average spatial entropy within this subset.

 \paragraph{Patch permutation.} For our patch permutation experiment, we adopt the analysis pipeline originally proposed in~\citep{qi2025beyond}.
 Specifically, we begin by extracting image features $z$ from the vision encoder using $z = V_{\psi}(I)$, where $I$ is the input image.
 Here, $z \in \mathbb{R}^{N \times H}$, with $N$ denoting the number of visual tokens and $H$ the dimensionality of the vision encoder features.
 Before processing the vision features $z$ with the vision-language projector $P_\phi(\cdot)$ and language model ${LM}_{\theta}(\cdot)$, we apply a random permutation on the order of the visual tokens $N$, which is shown in the visualization of Figure~\ref{fig:random_permute}.
 This makes it extremely difficult to understand the visual attributes of the image, enabling us to evaluate how much the MLLM was understanding and utilizing the visual attributes originally available in the image.